 - In the template section, we are using a simple v-if to check for Boolean.
 If the condition is true, the first element is rendered, else the latter one.

 We can use as many v-if and v-else ladders also, nesting is truly supported.
 The templates for conditions that are not true are never rendered so they never reach the browser’s dom.

 If all goes well, you can expect the following output when you enter an even number.

 Vue has directives that make templating easier.
-Rendering a list of items become a piece of cake with the v-for directive.
+Rendering a list of items becomes a piece of cake with the v-for directive.
 The v-if and v-else directives help save time by rendering only the components that are needed.
-I am sure you have grasped the concepts of list and conditions in vue templates.
+I am sure you have grasped the concepts of lists and conditions in Vue templates.
 If you are still confused about something from the article, let me know in the comment section.